top of page

 W6 Expansion Microscopy (ExM) Imaging Lab

-Zebrafish
+Zebrafish Wound Response

 W7 Organism-scale Imaging Lab

-Zebrafish
+Zebrafish Wound Response

-ANALYSIS AND DISCUSSION SECTIONS
+ANALYSIS AND DISCUSSION SESSIONS

 A1 Analysis Lab: Cell Migration

-Segmentation and Tracking
+Segmentation and tracking

 A2 Hypothesis Formulation and Experimental Design